rabbiyariaz/AI-Powered-FOA-Ingestion-Semantic-Tagging-Pipeline-/README.md

 # AI-Powered Funding Intelligence

 ## FOA Ingestion + Semantic Tagging Pipeline
+A production-ready FOA ingestion pipeline with resilient API fallback and deterministic semantic tagging.
 ### Overview
 Funding Opportunity Announcements (FOAs) are distributed across multiple sources, often in inconsistent formats and structures.
 This project implements a modular pipeline that ingests FOAs from public sources, extracts structured fields, and applies ontology-based semantic tagging to support downstream research discovery and grant matching.